Emergency Lighting

 Emergency Exit Light

-Open area lighting (in some countries known as anti-panic lighting) – That part of emergency escape lighting provided to avoid panic and provide illumination allowing people to reach a place where an escape route can be identified.
+Open area lighting (in some countries known as anti-panic lighting) – ensures that there is sufficient illumination to allow the occupants of a building to reach a place where an escape route can be identified.

 Bulkhead emergency lighting